-- 3.7.1 resigns from office; - 3.7.2 is no longer a Councillor; - 3.7.3 is removed by the Leader, this removal will take effect when the Leader gives written notice of it to the Proper Officer; - 3.7.4 is removed from office by resolution of the Council by way of motion of no confidence submitted with at least 10 working days' notice which is signed by at least 25% of all Councillors; - 3.7.5 is removed from office by resolution of the Council in the event of a change in political control of the Council.
+- 3.7 Co-optees can be appointed to cabinet sub-committees11 but they cannot be given voting rights. - 3.8 A Cabinet member (including the Deputy Leader) holds office until he/she:- - 3.7.1 resigns from office; - 3.7.2 is no longer a Councillor; - 3.7.3 is removed by the Leader, this removal will take effect when the Leader gives written notice of it to the Proper Officer; - 3.7.4 is removed from office by resolution of the Council by way of motion of no confidence submitted with at least 10 working days' notice which is signed by at least 25% of all Councillors; - 3.7.5 is removed from office by resolution of the Council in the event of a change in political control of the Council.